-15. generate-generate Combination
+(xv) generate-generate Combination

-'''

-generate(S, \lambda x \cdot generate(S', \lambda y \cdot E)) \equiv generate(S \times S', \lambda x \times y \cdot E)
+$$generate(S, \lambda x.generate(S', \lambda y.E)) \equiv generate(S \times S', \lambda x \times y.E)$$

-'''

 This identity asserts that an array of arrays is considered equivalent to a single, 'flattened' array.
 This equivalence is included for completeness; it is not used in practice since it requires a more complex interpretation of basic operations.
-For example, array indexing must be 'curried' so that, for example, a two-dimensional index applied to a four-dimensional array returns a two-dimensional array.
+For example, array indexing must be 'curried' so that, say, a two-dimensional index applied to a four-dimensional array returns a two-dimensional array.